lmammino/loige.co/astro/src/content/posts/2016-07-31_announcing-the-book-node-js-design-patterns-second-edition/index.md

   - node-js
   - books
   - design-patterns
+description: The author announces the release of "Node.js design patterns - second edition", a new book covering design patterns for Node.js and JavaScript.
+It includes updated code for Node v6 and ES2015 across 11 chapters and 100+ examples.
 ---

 In this post I am going to introduce my last side-project: "Node.js design patterns — second edition", a technical book about Node.js and design patterns published by Packt.